-The MBS is a one-year coursework-based graduate program that includes a major research project.
-This research project is completed under the supervision of a Faculty Advisor.
+The MBS is a one-year coursework- or literature review-based graduate program that may include a major research project.
+This research project or literature review is completed under the supervision of a Faculty Advisor.
 The MBS program was designed to provide students with graduate training over a shorter duration than the MSc program, and without the requirement of a full, written thesis.
 Students entering the MBS program are often unsure of their desire to complete a thesis-based graduate degree or are upgrading their academic standing to increase their competitiveness for professional programs.
 For MBS students who gain or affirm an interest in academic research, there may be an opportunity to transfer directly into the MSc program at any point before their third semester, and earn a thesis-based MSc graduate degree.

 Applicants should have an Honours BSc in biological sciences or a degree in veterinary medicine (or equivalent), with a minimum average "B+" standing for the last two years of full-time study completed prior to entry into the graduate program.
 Letters of reference from two of the applicant's professors must be provided with the application.
 In addition, a short statement of the applicant's research interests and career goals, is required to assist in the selection of faculty advisors.
 Students may be admitted into the Fall, Winter or Spring semester.

 Students who do not meet this "B+" minimum requirement but do meet the University minimum of "B-" may be admitted into a "provisional" category if there is additional evidence to suggest that the applicant is capable of successfully completing the graduate program (e.g., exemplary letters of recommendation, or evidence of prior work or research experience).
 Transfer to the "regular" category is recommended when the student obtains a minimum "B+" in two graduate courses approved by the Department's Graduate Program Committee in consultation with the student's Advisory Committee.